Mondra-Howard/Mondra-Howard/README.md

+# Mondra Howard's GitHub

-👋 Hi, I'm Mondra Howard
+👋 Hi, I'm Mondra Howard!
+I'm a Data Analyst with a passion for data and a love for photography.

-    😄 I'm a fan of Excel, SQL, Tableau, and Power BI
+- 😄 I'm a fan of Excel, SQL, Tableau, and Power BI.
-    🌱 I’m a Data Analyst committed to continually learning 📫 You can view more about me here:
+- 🌱 I’m committed to continually learning and growing in the field of data analytics.
+- 📫 You can view more about me on my [Tableau Public Profile](https://public.tableau.com/app/profile/mondra.howard/vizzes).
-    ⚡ I'm also a photography enthusiast
+- ⚡ I'm also a photography enthusiast.

+Feel free to explore my public Tableau visualizations and projects here!

 <!--
 **Mondra-Howard/Mondra-Howard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.